This policy has been updated on and is effective as of July 1, 2023.

 Habitat for Humanity will use your Personal Information for the following purposes:

 a.
 For administrative reasons, including:

-- “service administration”, which means that Habitat for Humanity may contact you for reasons related to administering any donations you have made, the completion of commercial or other transactions you have entered into with us, or the activity or online content you have signed up for;
+- “service administration,” which means that Habitat for Humanity may contact you for reasons related to administering any donations you have made, the completion of commercial or other transactions you have entered into with us, or the activity or online content you have signed up for;

 - to confirm receipt of donations (unless you have asked us not to do this), and to say thank you and provide details of how your donation might be used;

-- for internal record keeping so as to keep a record of your relationship with us;
+- for internal recordkeeping so as to document your relationship history with us;

 - to complete sales transactions you have entered into with us, for example at The Habitat Store;